-Jim created a special sauce for his sandwiches, and never worried about measuring ingredients.
+Jim created a special sauce for his sandwiches and never worried about measuring ingredients.
 He chopped onions with a French knife and tossed them in a pot with tomato paste and spices.
-Luckily, Al's wife Liz had watched this process and was able to assist Al in recovering the recipe after Jim passed away.
-But something was missing and the customers immediately noticed the difference.
+Luckily, his son Al's wife Liz had watched this process and was able to assist Al in recovering the recipe after Jim passed away.
+But something was missing, and the customers immediately noticed the difference.
 They told Al that the secret of the sauce went with his dad.
-About a week after Jim passed, Al was asleep and a vision of Jim appeared at the foot of his bed with a grin on his face; he said, "I told you that you should've watched me."
-Although Al never believed in anything spiritual he asked, "What am I doing wrong?"
+About a week after Jim passed, Al was asleep when a vision of Jim appeared at the foot of his bed with a grin on his face.
+He said, "I told you that you should've watched me."
+Although Al never believed in anything spiritual, he asked, "What am I doing wrong?"
 Jim said, "think," and it came to Al immediately.
-It was four in the morning but Al jumped out of bed and went to the kitchen and made a batch of sauce – it was perfect!
+It was four in the morning, but Al jumped out of bed and went to the kitchen to made a batch of sauce – it was perfect!
 Jim's Famous Sauce is now the foundation for the business.

-Al managed to standardize the amounts, and although the sauce was a bit spicier than the original, customers liked it and started begging to purchase some.
+Al managed to standardize the amounts.
+Although the sauce was a bit spicier than the original, customers liked it and started begging to purchase some.
 Soon, Al and his nephew Brian Homoki were making 10 gallons a day.
-The sauce was sold to customers in pint-sized plastic containers and by 2003 they starting bottling it.
-To keep up with the demand, two companies are involved: one provides the spices and the other cooks the ingredients, adds the spices, bottles and ships; 500 gallons are produced at a time.
+The sauce was sold to customers in pint-sized plastic containers.
+By 2003, they starting bottling it.
+To keep up with the demand, two companies are involved now.
+One provides the spices, and the other cooks the ingredients, adds spices, and bottles the final product.
 Neither company has access to the whole recipe.
-The sauce has a tomato paste base, but it does not taste tomatoey.
-Although it was created to enhance hot dogs, customers have enjoyed using it on chicken, pasta and other meats.
+Although it was created to enhance hot dogs, customers have enjoyed using it on chicken, pasta, and other meats.
 It's got a little bit of tang to it and has a good shelf life.
-As of 2011, Jim's had sold about 1/4 million bottles around the country and has shipped sauce to customers, including soldiers in Iraq.
 People buy it to give as gifts, sometimes purchasing several cases at a time.